Thailand Digital Nomad Visa Guide (2024)

 However, during some parts of the year, the weather can be unpredictable and cause a lot of trouble.

-Also, do not be surprised if a beautiful sunny day gets quickly spoiled by a downpour that might occur from time to time between May and October.
+Also, do not be surprised if a beautiful sunny day gets quickly spoiled by a torrential downpour that might occur from time to time between May and October.

 To be sure that the weather would be on your side, we recommend you check reliable weather forecasts often.